 This type of chain is based on the profile as the skirts have little if any action.
 Using bright fluorescent colours such as pinks, greens oranges may help, but dark colours such as violet and black give the best silhouette and profile.

 You can also just use skirts putting a hook in the last skirt.

 Skirted Trolling Lures can be used instead of skirts.
 Lure chains add action and vibration to the chain which increases the Daisy Chains effectiveness.
 However, the lures on the chain action is reduced because of the drag by the lures behind it and the drag of the chain on the outfit used is dramatically increased.

 Skirted and Lure Daisy Chains work best on the Outrigger and Shotgun Positions.

 Fig 3: Skirt Daisy Chain.
 The Lure is a Pakula Dojo Peche Uzi and 4-inch squids.

 Fig 4: The skirts are held in position using a bead and crimp.
 The crimp should be the same size as used to crimp the loop on the end of the leader and connect the hook rig.
-So that crimp holds, insert a small piece of leader inside the crimp so it has two thickness of leader to grip on to.
+So that crimp holds, insert a small piece of leader inside the crimp so it has two thicknesses of leader to grip on to.
 The skirt is then pulled down so that the bead sits inside the head of the skirt.

-Fig 5: The bead used should be wood (available at craft shops) as it prevents the skirt pulling over the crimp if a fish hits it.
+Fig 5: The bead used should be wood (available at craft shops) as it prevents the skirt from pulling over the crimp if a fish hits it.
 It also adds floatation to the daisy chain.
 Sinkers and hard plastic beads may chew out the leader.
 Soft plastic beads may pull over the crimp if the skirt is hit by a fish.

 Squid Daisy Chain